lucaschrng/react-rendu/README.md

     ```sh
     npm start
     ```

-his runs the app in the development mode.
+   This runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.

 ## Libraries used